Frequently Asked Questions

 Is it better to claim my Medical Expenses on my Personal Tax Return?

-Absolutely not!
-Look at this simple example below and decide for yourself: Source
+Review this simple example below and decide for yourself: Source

 Claim Medical Expenses on Personal Tax Return Examples